 For example, if a cardiologist fails to diagnose a heart attack when another cardiologist likely would have, it may constitute a breach of duty.
 However, a podiatrist may not be found negligent if they failed to recognize symptoms of a cardiac condition when another podiatrist would have also overlooked it based on their specialized training and knowledge.

 Every state has its own “statute of limitations.”
 This is the maximum allowable time in which a wrongful death lawsuit can be filed against a medical professional or hospital.
 In South Carolina, the statute of limitations for wrongful death claims is three years from the date of the death.
 After this time, a claim may be denied.
-It is for this reason that you should involve our law firm early in the process so we can protect your rights.
+It is for this reason that you should involve our wrongful death law firm in Charleston early in the process so we can protect your rights.

-Hartman Law Firm, L.L.C. has recovered needed compensation for several Charleston families who lost a loved one due to medical negligence.
+The Hartman Law Firm, LLC has recovered needed compensation for several Charleston families who lost a loved one due to medical negligence.
 We have seen firsthand how devastating an unexpected loss can be to your family, both financially and emotionally.
 We fight for justice for your family and to hold any negligent doctors accountable for their wrongful actions.

 Proving negligence in a medical malpractice lawsuit takes an investment of time and resources.
-Hartman Law Firm will handle every aspect of your case so that you can focus on recovering emotionally from your tragic loss.
+The Hartman Law Firm, LLC will handle every aspect of your case so that you can focus on recovering emotionally from your tragic loss.
 If you feel a family member of yours was the victim of medical malpractice that resulted in their wrongful death, call us today at 843-300-7600 or use our online form.
 We help clients throughout Charleston and South Carolina.
 We can provide you with a free and confidential consultation about your case and advise you of your legal options.